 🍜 UdonSharp API

 There are several functions for runtime control available, all of them callable on the LTCGI_UdonAdapter instance.
-To use them, put a public property of type LTCGI_UdonAdapter
+To use them, put a public property of type LTCGI_UdonAdapter in your script, and assign it the LTCGI_Controller game object (which will automatically contain the correct Udon script).

 Global Settings